tangalbert919/triton/python/perf-kernels/tools/plot-layout/README.md

    with fp8 input types (CBSZ=0 or 1 and/or BLGP=0 or 1)
 - `--nonKDim [16,32]`: mfma instruction size.
 The default is set to 16.
 - `--mfmaTrans`: if set, the transposed mfma layout will be plotted.
-- `--dtype-a` and `-dtype-b`: element types of operand A and B. The default value is fp16.
+- `--dtypeA` and `-dtypeB`: element types of operand A and B. The default value is fp16.
 - `--scale`: plot scale tensors for A and B. This is only supported with f4/f6 and f8 with `kGroup=2`.
   If `--scale` is set but not supported, it's ignored.